Last Updated on January 11, 2023 by Heather Hart, ACSM EP, CSCS

 In this post we’re going to dive into the science – in an easy to understand way – behind how running can affect your progress in the weight room.

-What is Concurrent Training?
+What is Hybrid or Concurrent Training?

 In more practical terms: concurrent training refers to combining a lower intensity cardiovascular exercise – such as running – with a higher intensity, anaerobic exercise – such as strength training.